venegu/flicky/README.md

 ### App Transport Security (ATS)

-   - Requires apps to require an HTTPS connection to prevent "leaks" by default.
+   - Requires apps to require an HTTPS connection to prevent "leaks" (by default).

    - New feature of iOS 9 that can be turned off by adding `NSAppTransportSecurity` to `Info.plist` although turning off this feature is strongly discouraged.